fridge-cms/fridge.js/README.md

 #### Render Function

 If HOCs aren't your thing, this is also a `<Fridge>` component which accepts a render function as its child.
-You can provide a `query` prop with can be a string, array, or a function which must return 1 or more strings of queries to pass to Fridge.
+You can provide a `query` prop with can be a string or array of strings of queries to pass to Fridge.

 ```js
 import { Fridge, HtmlContent } from 'fridge-next'